-Taekwondo Canada is committed to compliance with the WADA (World Anti-Doping Agency) and the CCES (Canadian Centre for Ethics in Sport) to ensure a clean sport.
+Taekwondo Canada is committed to compliance with the World Anti-Doping Agency (WADA), World Taekwondo (WT), and the Canadian Centre for Ethics in Sport (CCES) to ensure a clean sport.

 For information on the Canadian Anti-Doping Program (CADP), please visit the CCES' page on the CADP.